yard

 The first mowing makes or breaks a new lawn.
 Cut too soon and the mower rips seedlings out by the roots.
 Wait forever and blades flop over, smothering each other.
 We want that first pass to thicken the turf, not thin it.

-In this guide we spell out exact heights, timing windows, and mower settings for seed and sod in cool and warm regions.
-You will see how grass types like bermuda in full sun differ from cool season mixes, and how soil moisture changes everything.
+Use exact height, root grip, and mower setup together instead of trusting a seed-bag calendar.
+Grass types like bermuda in full sun differ from cool season mixes, and soil moisture changes everything.

 grassKnow Your Grass Type and Seeding Method